illusivesunrae/node-project-boilerplate/README.md

 ## Next steps

 Now that you have a copy of this repository, you will likely want to add build tools.
-You can find instructions on using three of the most common build tools — webpack, Gulp, and Grunt — in our wiki.
+You can find instructions on using three of the most common build tools — [Grunt](https://github.com/illusivesunrae/node-project-boilerplate/wiki/Grunt-Tutorial), [Gulp](https://github.com/illusivesunrae/node-project-boilerplate/wiki/Gulp-Tutorial), and [webpack](https://github.com/illusivesunrae/node-project-boilerplate/wiki/webpack-Tutorial) — in our [wiki](https://github.com/illusivesunrae/node-project-boilerplate/wiki).